Cornell-MAE-UG/fa25-portfolio-RachelWilliams2006/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Junior undergraduate at Cornell University pursuing a B.S. in Mechanical Engineering.
+Motivated by hands-on design, prototyping, and problem-solving, with experience applying engineering principles to practical projects.

 ---

 #### Education
 - **Cornell University**
   *Bachelor of Science in Mechanical and Aerospace Engineering*
-  GPA: 3.8/4.0 | Graduation: Month, Year
+  GPA: 3.87/4.00 | Graduation: May, 2028

-- **[High School Name]**
+- **[Georgia Tech Europe]**
-  *High School Diploma*
+  *Study Abroad Program*
-  Graduation: [Month, Year]
+  August 2026 - December 2026

 ---